claireboyd/claireboyd/README.md

 ### Hi there 👋

 My name is Claire Boyd and I am an emerging technologist pursuing a master’s in computer science looking to gain mission-driven, data engineering experience.
-I have a strong foundation in several programming languages, including Python, RStudio, SQL, and HTML/CSS, as well as experience with software like Visual Studio Code, and Tableau Public.
+I have a strong foundation in several programming languages, including Python, R, SQL, and HTML/CSS, as well as experience with software like Visual Studio Code, and Tableau Public.

 ![Claire's GitHub stats](https://github-readme-stats.vercel.app/api?username=claireboyd&show_icons=true&theme=transparent)